AnykeyNL/OCI-AutoScale/README.md

 The **AutoScaleALL** script: A single Auto Scaling script for all OCI resources that support scaling up/down and power on/off operations.

+# NEW
+- Support for using the script with Instance Principle.
+Meaning you can run this script inside OCI and when configured properly, you do not need to provide any details or credentials.
+- Support for sending Notification after script is done.
+Thanks to Joel Nation for this!
+All you need to do is configure the Topic OCID in the script and make sure the user or instance principle has the correct permissions to publish Notifications.

 # Supported services
 - Compute VMs: On/Off
 - Instance Pools: On/Off and Scaling (# of instances)